Moonspell

 Moonspell is a Portuguese gothic metal band formed in 1989.
-The group released their first EP, Under the Moonspell, in 1994 and followed up with their debut album, Wolfheart, a year later.
-They quickly became the most recognizable metal band from Portugal and a key figure in gothic metal.
-Fernando Ribeiro is the co-founder, singer and songwriter of the band.
+The group released their first EP, Under the Moonspell, in 1994, and followed up with their debut album, Wolfheart, a year later.
+They became the most recognizable Portuguese metal band and a key figure in gothic metal.

 Moonspell achieved success in Portugal with their 1998 album Sin/Pecado.
-With Memorial (2006), the group also became the first Portuguese metal band to have a record certified Gold.
-They are also popular in Germany, where their albums consistently enter the Top 100 Chart.
+With Memorial (2006), the group became the first Portuguese metal band to have a Gold record.
+They are popular in Germany, where their albums consistently enter the Top 100 Chart.

 History

 Early days (1989–1994)

-Although they had been playing since 1989 under the name of "Morbid God", the band settled on the name Moonspell in 1992, shortly after they released the promo track "Serpent Angel".
-At the time of the name change, the band's line-up was Fernando Ribeiro (Langsuyar) on vocals, João Pedro "Ares" Escoval (Tetragrammaton) on bass, Duarte Picoto (Mantus) and Luís Lamelas (Malah) on the guitars, and Miguel "Mike" Gaspar (Nisroth) on the drums.
-Ribeiro and Ares were the founders and masterminds of Morbid God / Moonspell, while the latter members joined Morbid God at different points in 1992.
-Of them, only Mike Gaspar joined after the recording of "Serpent Angel".
+Although they had been playing since 1989 as "Morbid God", the band settled on Moonspell in 1992, shortly after they released the promo track "Serpent Angel".
+At the time of the name change, the line-up was Fernando Ribeiro (Langsuyar) on vocals, João Pedro "Ares" Escoval (Tetragrammaton) on bass, Duarte Picoto (Mantus) and Luís Lamelas (Malah) on guitars, and Miguel "Mike" Gaspar (Nisroth) on drums.
+Ribeiro and Ares founded Morbid God / Moonspell, while the latter members joined at different points in 1992.
+Only Mike Gaspar joined after recording "Serpent Angel".

 On 24 February 1993, the band released their demo Anno Satanæ, which contained three songs accompanied by an intro and an outro.
 In September, Pedro Paixão joined the band to play keyboards.
 On 6 November 1993, Moonspell performed their first show in Charneca, Lisbon.
-Shortly after, Lamelas was fired and replaced by João Pereira (Tanngrisnir).
-The demo circulated around the scene and eventually attracted the interest of independent label Adipocere Records, which signed the band for a mini-album.
+Shortly after, Lamelas was fired and replaced with João Pereira (Tanngrisnir).
+The demo attracted the interest of independent label Adipocere Records, which signed the band for a mini-album.

-On 27 April 1994, Moonspell released the mini-album Under the Moonspell and toured around Portugal to promote it and try to jump to a bigger label.
-After the release of mini-album Under the Moonspell, Moonspell signed with Century Media Records for six albums.
+On 27 April 1994, Moonspell released the mini-album Under the Moonspell and toured Portugal to promote it and try to sign to a bigger label.
+After the mini-album, Moonspell signed with Century Media Records for six albums.